FluegelsApps/iot-utilities/docs/main/client_configuration.md

 ### IoT connectivity options (downstream)

 In the downstream direction the Aruba access points support different IoT radio technologies either though integrated radios or 3rd party solutions connected to the APs USB port.

+#### Wi-Fi

+The Aruba access point Wi-Fi radios can be used to forward associated/unassociated client information and RTLS data for Wi-Fi based tracking use cases.
+Wi-Fi client and RTLS data is encapsulated in the Aruba IoT interface protocol and forwarded upstream to the IoT backend system.

 #### Aruba IoT radio